blinkupsdk/docs/Manual-SDK.md

 #### Friends at event

-As a core value of bLinkup, the following call will return a list of Presence objects for friends at a given event.
+As a core value of BlinkUp, the following call will return a list of Presence objects for friends at a given event.

 Swift: